 The courses and minor will be open to all Maryland undergraduates with a GPA of 2.0 who are enrolled in any major and who have completed ARCH 271/RDEV 250 with a C- or better.
 It is designed to provide students with a working knowledge of the real estate industry and can be taken as a stepping-stone to more advanced graduate work in real estate or a related professional field.

 Students will take 4 core classes and choose 1 elective from a wide range of classes, including those in Architecture, Landscape Architecture, Sustainability, Business, Economics, Political Science and Public Policy.
-The syllabus for the 4 core classes is below in the PDF format.
+The syllabi for the 4 core classes can be found below in the PDF format.
 Scroll down to see them.

 Furthermore, students who complete the minor will have a head start in pursuing a Masters of Real Estate Development.
 They will not have to take any of the additional 9 credits that are required of applicants who come to the program without a real estate undergraduate degree (or minor from UMD).

 The minor will be of particular interest to students with interests in careers related to real estate and the built environment, such as architecture, business, construction management, civil engineering, historic preservation, local government, non-profit housing, public-private partnerships, landscape architecture, urban planning or related entrepreneurial ventures.